Download Pact of Steel Worksheets

 Collaboration Between Italy and Nazi Germany

-In September 1938, Mussolini was one of the signatories of the Munich Agreement, which decided to dismember Czechoslovakia for the benefit of Germany.
-In March 1939, Italy and Germany signed the Steel Pact which provides for the entry into the war of one of the two countries if the other enters into conflict.
-In April 1939, Italy in view of a later action on Greece attacked the kingdom of Albania of which the king of Italy Victor-Emmanuel III becomes the sovereign beginning of May.
+- In September 1938, Mussolini was one of the signatories of the Munich Agreement, which decided to dismember Czechoslovakia for the benefit of Germany.
+In March 1939, Italy and Germany signed the Steel Pact, which provided for the entry into war of one of the two countries if the other entered into conflict.
+In April 1939, Italy, in view of a later action against Greece, attacked the kingdom of Albania.
+The king of Italy Victor-Emmanuel III became the sovereign of Albania at the beginning of May.

 Italy in the Second World War

-Aware that the Italian army was not ready to wage a protracted war, Mussolini did not intervene militarily when, on September 3, 1939, the Second World War broke out.
-But the German offensive and lightning victorious against the Franco-British in May-June 1940, pushed him to declare war.
-He hopes to participate in the peace treaty and to obtain benefits.
-Italy will gain the area of occupation of Nice.
+- Aware that the Italian army was not ready to wage a protracted war, Mussolini did not intervene militarily when the Second World War broke out on 3 September 1939.
+However, the German offensive victory against the Franco-British in May-June 1940 pushed him to declare war.
+He hoped to participate in the peace treaty and to obtain benefits.
+Italy would gain the area of occupation of Nice.

-Italy’s entry into the war was disastrous for the country.
-Economic restrictions aggravate the already fragile situation of the population.
-Especially the defeats succeed the defeats and undermine the prestige of the fascist regime.
+- Italy’s entry into the war was disastrous for the country.
+Economic restrictions aggravated the already fragile situation of the population and undermined the prestige of the fascist regime.
 In May 1943, in North Africa, the Italians and their German allies of Afrika-Korps were defeated by the Anglo-French-American Allies.